huggingface/transformers/docs/source/en/agents.md

 | A beaver is swimming in the water | <audio controls><source src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tts_example.wav" type="audio/wav"> your browser does not support the audio element. </audio>
 ```

-Here you will learn:

-- what an agent is,
-- how to build one using `transformers` ,
-- and how to use it.
+In this tutorial, you'll learn what agents and tools are, how to build one with Transformers, and how to use them.

 ## Quickstart